ARS-SWRC/GEE-KGCC/README.md

 - View classification uncertainty.
 - View classification timelines.

 Launching an instance of the app in the online code editor can be done in a two-step process.
-In the editor, paste the contents of Koppen-Climate-App.js and Koppen-Climate-MainFunc.js from the WebApp folder into the editor and save them as separate scripts using the same file names.
-The latter script is imported by the former script, and therefore, a line in Koppen-Climate-App.js needs to be modified to have a custom path.
+In the editor, paste the contents of Koppen-Climate-App.js and Koppen-Climate-MainFunc.js from the WebApp folder into the editor as separate scripts and save them using these file names.
+The latter script is imported by the former script, and therefore, a line in Koppen-Climate-App.js should be modified to have a custom path.
 The line that needs modified is currently:

 ```js
 line 38: var kcModule = require('users/gerardo/default:KOPPEN/Koppen-Climate-MainFunc');